symbol/symbol-docs/source/concepts/receipt.rst

 Recorded receipts
 *****************

-Catapult records receipts for the following state changes and resolutions:
+Catapult records invisible state changes for the following entities.

 Core receipts
 =============

 .. csv-table::
-    :header: "Id", "Receipt", "BasicType", "Description"
+    :header: "Id", "Receipt", "Type", "Description"
     :delim: ;

-    0x4321; Harvest_Fee; :ref:`BalanceCredit <balance-credit-receipt>`; The recipient, account and amount of fees received for harvesting a block.
+    0x4321; Harvest_Fee; :ref:`BalanceCredit <balance-change-receipt>`; The recipient, account and amount of fees received for harvesting a block.
 Receiving xem for harvesting a block.
     0x43F1; Address_Alias_Resolution; :ref:`Alias Resolution <resolution-statement>`; The unresolved and resolved alias.
 A transaction indicates a valid address alias instead of an address.
     0x43F2; Mosaic_Alias_Resolution; :ref:`Alias Resolution <resolution-statement>`; The unresolved and resolved alias.
 A transaction indicates a valid mosaic alias instead of a mosaicId.
     0x43E1; Transaction_Group;  :ref:`Aggregate <transaction-statement>`; A collection of state changes for a given source.
 An state change receipt is issued.